-3.2.3 Variable deletion

-The deletion of a variable \mathbf{x}i consists in the projection of the state on the other remaining variables.
+3.2.3.
+Variable deletion.
+The deletion of a variable x_i consists in the projection of the state on the other remaining variables.
 This is also a linear transformation and its matrix P is the identity whose i-th line has been deleted.
-For instance, deleting \mathbf{w} from the state $[\mathbf{x}, \mathbf{v}, \mathbf{w}]^T$ would yield the matrix $P = \begin{pmatrix} 1 & 0 & 0 \\ 0 & 1 & 0 \end{pmatrix}$.
-As for the assignment operation, the abstract operator for deleting a variable is the function mapping $A \in S_n^+$ to $PAP^T \in S{n-1}^+$.
-Again, this operator can be shown to be exact, using the same argument as in the proof of Lemma 2.
+For instance, deleting w from the state $[x, v, w]^T$ would yield the matrix $P = \begin{pmatrix} 1 & 0 & 0 \\ 0 & 1 & 0 \end{pmatrix}$.
+As for the assignment operation, the abstrate operator for deleting a variable is the function mapping $A \in S_n^+$ to $PAP^T \in S{n-1}^+$.
+Again, this operator can be shown to be exact, using the same argument as in the proof of Lemma 3.2.

-3.2.4 Switch statement
+3.2.4.
+Switch statement.
 As described in Section 2, we are interested in switched systems (or programs) with an arbitrary switching rule.
 This means that our abstraction of a switch/case statement that tests the value of an expression does not guard the state space with respect to the outcome of this expression.
 Instead, we choose a coarser abstraction by considering that the expression has a random value.
 In the standard framework, this abstract operator would return the supremum of the abstract elements resulting from each branch of the switch/case statement.
 But as ellipsoids do not form a lattice, this supremum may not exist in general.
 Nevertheless, we would like to settle for a minimal upper bound of the results from each branch.
 We develop in Section 4 the selection of such a minimal upper bound of two positive semidefinite matrices, denoted by \sqcup .
-Note that this operator only takes two arguments and is not associative (as is the general case for non-lattice abstract domains [17]).
+Note that this operator only takes two arguments and is not associative (as is the general case for non-lattice abstract domains [Gange et al. 2013]).
 If there are more than two branches A_1, \ldots, A_n , we simply join the branches sequentially by computing $((A_1 \sqcup A_2) \sqcup A_3) \cdots \sqcup A_n$.

-3.2.5 While loop
+In general, this does not return a minimal upper bound when $n \ge 3$ branches are involved, and this particular sequence may yield a coarse upper bound.
+Instead, we can consider means of such terms in the computation, changing the order of the parentheses in each term.
+Such a mean remains an upper bound of the results of each branch and may return an abstraction with better quality.

-Consider a while loop of the form while (e < r) { s } where \mathbf{e} and \mathbf{r} are general arithmetic expressions, and \mathbf{s} is a sequence of instructions corresponding to the body of the loop.
+3.2.5.
+While loop.
+Consider a while loop of the form while $(e < r) \{ s \}$ where e and r are general arithmetic expressions, and s is a sequence of instructions corresponding to the body of the loop.
 Like for the switch statement, our abstraction ignores the boolean expression e < r and replaces it with a random exit of the loop.
 We can do this without loss of generality under the assumption that the loop condition is eventually verified.
 If we were in the usual lattice based framework, the loop invariant could be determined as the least post-fixpoint of the function $X \mapsto A \sqcup s(X)$, where A corresponds to the abstract state at the entry of the loop, and s to the abstract operator of the body of the loop.
 However, in our setting, the join operator is not defined, and the least fixed point of the latter function may not exist.
 Instead, we define an abstract primitive which, given the abstract element A, returns an abstract element X satisfying $A \preccurlyeq X$ and $s(X) \preccurlyeq X$.